str-vns/JuanCoopWeb/README.md

 # 🗃️  JuanKoop: Empowering cooperatives,uniting communities for development (Capstone Project) - Online marketPlace
 This is a Capstone Project Developed as part of project for course Bachelor of Science in Information Technology at Technological University of the Philippines - Taguig
-It a full - stack development Online Marketplace build using For mobile React-Native Expo For FrontEnd and For Backend using MERN (Mongodb, Express, React, Nodejs.)
+It a full - stack development Online Marketplace build using For React Vite For FrontEnd and For Backend using MERN (Mongodb, Express, React, Nodejs.)

 It allows the users to purchase product, login, joining in membership and for cooperative they a able to track inventory, Crud for products.

 ## 🖥️ Programming Languages Used

-**Frontend (Mobile):**
+**Frontend (Web):**
-- JavaScript (React Native with Expo)
+- JavaScript (React Vite)

 **Backend:**
 - JavaScript (Node.js with Express)